 Mark the growing seasons on the calendar

-Growing seasons are marked by the first and last frost dates.
-Refer to the USDA growing zones to determines the dates for your specific area.
-The given dates are approximate and vary slightly each year.
+The first and last frost dates mark growing seasons.
+Refer to the USDA growing zones to determine the dates for your specific area.
+The given dates are approximate and vary each year slightly.

-In central Texas, the last frost date is set to be the 1st of March, and the first frost date is the 30th of November.
-For that matter, the cool season is between November and March, and the warm season is the other way around.
+In central Texas, the last frost date is the 1st of March, and the first frost date is the 30th of November.
+The cool season is between November and March, and the warm season is the other way around.

 How long does it take to germinate?